 You Cannot Terminate If…

-While you may have reasons to cancel a contract, others reasons may be entirely unreasonable an unacceptable.
+While you may have reasons to cancel a contract, others reasons may be entirely unreasonable and unacceptable.
 Whey they might make perfect sense to you, I bet you’d have a hard time meeting any real estate agent who would freely agree to cancel a listing without a substantial reason.
 You might have a hard time terminating the agreement if a seller decides to renegotiate the commission, a seller wants to relist with a less expensive company (maybe a discount agent), or a seller accepts an offer from a neighbor or a friend and does not want to pay a commission.

-Terminating any listing agreement can become a sticky situation–and fast.
+Terminating any listing agreement can become a sticky situation.
 If you have laid out the reasons you want to cancel the listing and the agent still refuses, you might have to hire a lawyer.
 There is no guarantee that a lawyer has the power to get you the outcome that you desire.

 Working with a real estate agent is smart, but only if they have your best interests in mind.
 That’s why you should work with Clever.
 Call us today at 1-833-2-CLEVER or fill out our online form to get started.